 Look under the trampoline.
 Find the straps that are attached to the underside of the frame pad (6).
-Position the outer straps so that one strap is on each side of the frame.
-Position the inner straps so that one strap is threaded through a V-ring.
-Now tie all of the straps in bows.
-(Because if you tie them in knots, you'll have a pretty hard time untying them ever again!)
+Position the inner straps so that one strap is threaded through one V-ring then clipped to the side of the V-ring next to it as shown.
+Position the outer straps so they wrap under the frame and attach to a V-ring.